Journaling

 Stickers are another no-brainer tip — you can take your normal notes, add a few stickers and make them bright or beautiful to look at.

-GoodNotes comes with several default sticker packs from sticky notes, mind map shapes, to decorative stickers too.
+Goodnotes comes with several default sticker packs from sticky notes, mind map shapes, to decorative stickers too.

 With iOS 16’s new image cropping tool, you can turn your images into stickers too, as your backgrounds will automatically crop out!